Keats/gulp-example/README.md

 Gulp Example
 =============

-This is an example of using Gulp for a basic app to illustrate [BLOG POST ADDRESS].
+This is an example of using Gulp for a basic app to illustrate http://vincent.is/introducing-people-to-gulp/.

 To run the project